 If you have permission you can request a SAR for another user you have access to from the details page.
 The system will send an email with a passworded zip folder that contains all the user tabular data as an excel file and any files/attachments in the appropriate folders.

-Volunteers can access "My data" page by clicking on their profile picture on the top right.
+Volunteers can access the "My data" page by clicking on their profile picture on the top right.

-"My data" is a page that summarises how users data is used and stored.
-It also has links to organisations' T&Cs and other useful links.
+"My data" is a page that summarises how users' data is used and stored.
+It also has links to their organisation's terms and other useful links.

-There is also a link on the leaving form which gives information on what happens with user's data when they leave the organisation.
+In addition there's a link on the leaving form which gives the user information about what happens with their data when they leave the organisation.

 - Click on the help section on the applicants portal